apalala/grako/README.rst

 3.1.2
 -----

+    * Improvements to handling of let recursion now support more complex cases.

     * If there are no slashes in a pattern, they can now be specified without the opening and closing question marks.

     * *BUG* 33_ Closures were sometimes being treated as plain lists, and that produced inconsistent results for named elements (Marcus_).